wcho21/langwalk/riscv/src/draft.md

 }
 ```

-here we implement parameters.
+Here we implement parameters.
-return values are covered later.
+Return values will be covered later.

-with `foo` as above:
+With `foo` as above:
 ```
 _start:
   li a0, 99
   jal set_foo
 ```

+Here `jal` is calling `set_foo` function, which is "jump and link", whose meaning will be covered later.
-`a0` is the first argument
+Note that `a0` is the first argument of the function.
-this jump to set_foo symbol.
-this is jump and link, but we cover the meaning later.

-the following code just sends normal exit code
+This sends `foo` as exit code:
 ```
-  la t0, foo
-  lw a0, 0(t0)
+  lw a0, foo
   li a7, 93
   ecall
 ```

-`la` is load address, so the first two lines load the foo's value to `a0`

-now, below the _start, make set_foo symbol and function body:
+Now, below the _start, make `set_foo` symbol and function body:
 ```
 set_foo:
   la t0, foo